frappe/frappe_io/frappe_io/www/docs/user/en/tutorial/users-and-records.md

 To make records, we will first create a User.
 To create a user, go to:

-> Setup > Users > User > New
+> Users and Permissions > User > New

-Create a new User and set the name and first name and new password.
+Create a new User and set the email and first name.
+Then, click on edit in full page, go to **CHANGE PASSWORD** section and set a new password.

-Also give the Librarian and Library Member Roles to this user
+After the user is created, click on the user in the list view and go to **ROLES** section.
+Here, give the Librarian and Library Member Roles to this user

 <img class="screenshot" alt="Add User Roles" src="/docs/assets/img/add_user_roles.png">